Spirals-Team/test4repair-experiments/results/math/40/jGenProg/readme.md

 Nb of EvoSuite Tests: 27

-Nb of Failing EvoSuite Tests: 27
+Nb of Failing EvoSuite Tests: 6

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 27.68
+Average Nb of EvoSuite Tests: 27.65

-Average Nb of Failing EvoSuite Tests: 2.72
+Average Nb of Failing EvoSuite Tests: 2.74

+Average Nb of Test-adequate patches: 1.89

 ---